Joejayden-Analyst/Walmart-Sales-Analysis/README.md

 ![](ProblemStatement.jpeg)

-The following are the problem satement
+The following are the problem statements:

 - Total sales, Profit, Average others, Total quantity ordered and the profit margin  within the period.